 Materials

-- Mask to protect our lungs from inhaling the toxic mineral spirits
+- A mask to protect your lungs from mineral spirit fumes

 - 100% acetic acid cure silicone

-- Corn starch to fasten the curing process
+- Corn starch to speed up the curing process

 Procedures

-- Pump out the 100% cure silicone into the ziplock bag
+- Pump the 100% cure silicone into the ziplock bag

-- Pour in the mineral spirit, just enough to thin out the silicone
+- Pour in just enough mineral spirit to thin out the silicone

-- Work the two components thoroughly until they are completely mixed, make sure that there are no lumps formed
+- Work the two components thoroughly until completely mixed with no lumps

-- After getting your liquid silicone, you can use it to make any mold of your choice
+- Your liquid silicone is now ready to pour into any mold of your choice

 Using 100% Cure Silicone And Silicone Oil

-Silicone oil is a friendlier liquid, it’s non-flammable and it’s not corrosive, moreover, silicone oils are widely used as lubricants, hydraulic fluids, and cosmetics.
+Silicone oil is a friendlier option because it’s non-flammable and non-corrosive.
+It’s widely used as a lubricant, hydraulic fluid, and cosmetic ingredient.

 Materials